reinterpretcat/vrp/README.md

 Although performance is constantly in focus, the main idea behind design is extensibility: the project aims to support a wide range of VRP variations known as Rich VRP.
 This is achieved through various extension
-points: custom constraints, objective functions, acceptance criteria, etc. Additionally, the project is seen as playground for experiments with various metaheuristic algorithms.
+points: custom constraints, objective functions, acceptance criteria, etc. Additionally, the project can be seen as playground for experiments with various metaheuristic algorithms.